 How do I enroll?
 Your first step is to call 314-953-7635 and ask to be scheduled for a free developmental screening through our Parents as Teachers program.
-After your screening, you will recieve a referral into one of the following programs.
+After your screening, you will receive a referral into one of the following programs.

 Early Childhood Special Education